 Welcome and Orientation

 Upon arrival you’ll be collected from the airport and taken to your accommodation.
-In the first few days you’ll take part in both the University and CISabroad orientation program where you’ll learn practical tips for living in Cusco like where to go out, how to stay safe, where to shop, and you’ll enjoy a CIS welcome meal.
+In the first few days you’ll take part in both the University and CISabroad orientation program where you’ll learn practical tips for living in Lima like where to go out, how to stay safe, where to shop, and you’ll enjoy a CIS welcome meal.

 Farewell and Re-entry Program